Client

 Electro-Acoustic Enhancement System

 The 1970s theater had reached its limits, relying heavily on curtains and drapes to modify sound for different performances.
-With inadequate conditions disrupting performances, we needed to design an acoustically superior space to adapt for performances yet to be imagined.
+With inadequate conditions disrupting performances, DLR Group needed to design an acoustically superior space to adapt for performances yet to be imagined.
 Our solution expands adjustability and spreads quality sound throughout the space.
 There is not a bad seat in the house, acoustically speaking.
-How was such a feat accomplished?

 The Sacramento Philharmonic & Opera and the Sacramento Choral Society & Orchestra tuning for the first time on the stage.